-Assault and Battery Lawyer Charleston, SC
+Charleston Assault and Battery Lawyer

 Defense for Criminal Charges in Charleston, Summerville and throughout South Carolina

 Have you been charged with assault and battery in Charleston, SC?
 If so, you might be feeling scared and uncertain of your next step.
 You might not even understand the difference between the types of assault and battery as defined by law.
-You need an assault and battery lawyer who can explain the seriousness of your charge and walk you through your defense.
+You need a Charleston assault and battery lawyer who can explain the seriousness of your charge and walk you through your defense.